silaspe/maths/docs/group_theory.md

 This is also why it's written $ℤ$ and not $ℤ^+$

-But this does hint that the rationals with the operation of multiplication form a group (as long as you exclude zero because it dosen't have an inverse), and that is correct!
+But this does hint that the rationals with the operation of multiplication form a group (as long as you exclude zero because it doesn't have an inverse), and that is correct!

 And the symbol is $ℚ^\times$.